Puslapio vaizdai

 The tenant attempted to prove an understanding with S. Aikins, one of the agents of the landlords, by which he should be permitted to remain on the premises until the company should build on the land.
 It was urged that the tenant had a colour of right to the possession of the premises, and that his right could not be tried on this application.

 Held, that the tenant occupied the premises in question under a lease from week to week, that it was duly terminated by the landlord, and that the tenant continued to overhold without colour of right after written demand of possession by the landlord.
-Order to issue for writ of possession. costs.
+Order to issue for writ of possession.
+No costs.

 If effect were given to the contention set up by Lechtzier that he should not be disturbed until the company should build on the land, he might, in case the company sold the land, or did not build upon it, be entitled to hold it perpetually.
 It was clear that the company did not authorize or assent to any such arrangement.

-Whether there is colour of right or not, and what con; stitutes colour of right, are matters of law to be determined by the Judge: Wright v.
+Whether there is colour of right or not, and what constitutes colour of right, are matters of law to be determined by the Judge: Wright v.
 Mattison, 59 U. S. R. 50.
 To constitute a colour of right there must be some bona fide question of right to be tried: Price v.
-Guinane, 16 O. R. 264. tenant had not shewn any claim which should be construed as a colour of right.
+Guinane, 16 O. R. 264.
+The tenant had not shewn any claim which should be construed as a colour of right.

 In the Supreme Court.

-[FULL COURT, 19TH JANUARY, 1903.
 HUTCHINS v.
 BRITISH COLUMBIA COPPER CO.
-County Court-Practice-Setting aside judgment and granting nero ment and granting a new trial on the ground that the verdict
+County Court-Practice-Setting aside judgment and granting new trial.
+Appeal from an order of LEAMY, Co.J., setting aside judg ment and granting a new trial on the ground that the verdict of the jury was against the weight of evidence.

 Held, that a County Court Judge has no power to grant a new trial merely because he is dissatisfied with the verdict: he is to be guided in granting a new trial by the same principles as the full Court.